yarpc/yarpc-go/README.md

 ## Stability: Stable

 This library follows [SemVer](http://semver.org/) strictly.
+No breaking changes will be made to exported APIs before `v2.0.0` with the

-No breaking changes will be made to exported APIs before `v2.0.0` with the exception of expiremental packages.
+**exception of expiremental packages**.

 Experimental packages reside within packages named `x`, and are *not stable*.
 This means their APIs can break at any time.
 The purpose of these packages is to incubate new features.